-A UK-led study has confirmed that a rare inflammatory condition in children exists as a result of Covid-19, and is distinct from Kawasaki disease, of which it bears similar characteristics.
+A UK-led study has confirmed that a rare inflammatory illness in childhood exists as a result of Covid-19, and is distinct from Kawasaki disease, of which it bears similar characteristics.

-The new condition, which has been named PIMS-TS (Paediatric Multisystem Inflammatory Syndrome), was initially recognised in April by researchers from the UK and European countries that had high numbers of Covid-19 cases.
+The new childhood illness, which has been named PIMS-TS (Paediatric Multisystem Inflammatory Syndrome), was initially recognised in April by researchers from the UK and European countries that had high numbers of Covid-19 cases.
 GPs were first notified of it the same month.

 A study, led by Imperial College’s Academic Health Science Centre and including London children’s hospitals Great Ormond Street Hospital and Evelina, looked at 58 children admitted to eight hospitals in England.